EkberHasanov/translategram/README.md

-# Auto Translategram
+# Translategram

-Auto Translategram is a Python package that provides translation capabilities for Telegram bots.
+Translategram is a Python package that provides translation capabilities for Telegram bots.
 It uses and supports multiple translation services.

 ## Installation

-You can install Auto Translategram using pip:
+You can install Translategram using pip:

 ```
 pip install translategram